 Q:What would you say to a prospective student considering D’Amore-McKim for their business degree?

 A:I would tell the prospective student to get involved as much as possible in the different student groups that the business school has to offer.
 From the Finance group to the Marketing group, the opportunity to participate and even manage other members as part of the group’s executive board can go a long way when applying for Co-ops and full-time jobs.
-But I think most importantly, I would recommend a prospective student to not settle for a Co-op in Boston or even the US.
 Go out there to another country and work in an environment that will get you out of your comfort zone.
 I promise you the personal and professional rewards will be worth it.

 More Student Voices